Asso Kommer

-Asso Kommer (born 17 July 1966, in Pärnu) is a former Estonian soldier and a politician.
+Asso Kommer (born 17 July 1966 in Pärnu) is a former Estonian soldier and a politician.

 In 1993, Kommer led a voluntary formation of the Estonian army, the Läänemaa Vabatahtlik Jäägrikompanii.
 The formation was ordered to requarter from Haapsalu to Paldiski.
 Concerned about an inevitable confrontation with much larger Russian military units who were still quartered on the base, he refused the order on behalf of his company.
 Estonian military command responded by issuing an order relieving Kommer from duty, which Kommer did not honour, leading to the Pullapää crisis, which ended in Kommer's conviction of several crimes and resignation of two ministers.

 Pullapää crisis

 In 1991, Kommer became a shooting range instructor of the Pärnu branch of Estonian Defence League.
 By 1993, he had risen to be a leader of the Läänemaa Vabatahtlike Jäägerkompanii.
 On 6 July 1993, his company was ordered to requarter from Haapsalu to a former Soviet base in Paldiski.
-Fearing a possible conflict with significantly larger Russian military units that were still stationed at the base, he refused the order on behalf of his company, he refused the order on behalf of his company.
+Fearing a possible conflict with significantly larger Russian military units that were still stationed at the base, he refused the order on behalf of his company.
 Estonian authorities responded by relieving him from duty and demobilising the unit, but both of these orders were refused.
 By end of July, the (now demobilised) company and a number of its civilian supporters were preparing for a battle at Pullapää, but this didn't occur.
 Instead, Hain Rebas, then Estonian Minister of Defence, resigned on 3 August 1993, and, the military opposition having wound down, the crisis was further handled as a criminal rather than military matter.

 On 4 September 1993, Asso Kommer and two other men took a businessman, Pavel Kalmõkov, into their car in Tallinn, and Kalmõkov ended up missing.
 (Later, on 9 December, Kommer directed the investigators to the place of Kalmõkov's burial.)
 On 26 November 1993, a firefight between Kommer and police occurred, under unclear circumstances, and Koit Pikaro and Argo Aunapuu, two police officials, end up wounded by bullets fired by Kommer.
 Kommer was arrested the same day.
 On the next day, 27 November 1993, however, Lagle Parek, Estonian Minister of Internal Affairs, resigned over the incident.